AppDaemon/appdaemon/docs/INSTALL.rst

 -  ``ha_url`` (required for the ``hass`` plugin) is a reference to your home assistant installation and must include the correct port number and scheme (``http://`` or ``https://`` as appropriate)
 -  ``ha_key`` (required for the ``hass`` plugin) should be set to your home assistant password if you have one, otherwise it can be removed.
 This directive is deprecated - you should use the ``token`` directive instead
+-  ``ha_socket`` (optional) path to the UNIX socket provided by Home Assistant.
+If this is set, the UNIX socket will be used to connect to Home Assistant instead of TCP/IP
 -  ``token`` (required) - set the long lived token for access to your hass instance (see later for a description of how to create a long lived access token)
 -  ``cert_verify`` (optional) - flag for cert verification for HASS -
    set to ``False`` to disable verification on self signed certs, or certs for which the address used doesn;tmatch the cert address (e.g. using an internal IP address)